raceup/yolo/README.md

 0. You need Java (>=7): go run [download it](https://www.java.com/en/download/).
 0. Next you can compile [the sources](app) or just run the provided [.jar](build/)
+0. Also, you need a [Kvaser device](https://www.kvaser.com) like the [BlackBird](https://www.kvaser .com/product/kvaser-blackbird-v2/)

 ## Usage